🧙♂️ Welcome | The Hermit Way

 📝 Concentrate

 Concentration allows us to focus on a smaller number of high-quality stocks.
-By concentrating our bets, we can better understand and monitor each company, capitalize on our in-depth knowledge and insights, and take advantage of significant growth opportunities in excellent enterprises.
+By concentrating our bets, we can better understand and monitor each company, capitalize on our in-depth knowledge and insights, and capitalize on significant growth opportunities in excellent enterprises.

 We’re still searching for the perfect number, but it likely hovers around 20 companies.